Abraxas-365/isNotNumber/README.md

 # isNotNumber

 A npm package that gives you a function that returns true if the input is not a number.
 It's a new approach for everyone who thinks differently!

-It's a new approach for everyone who thinks differently!

 ## Installation